MohamedRejeb/compose-rich-editor/README.md

 }
 ```

 The added styles are going to be applied to the written text in the `RichTextEditor`.
-Also you can get the current styles using `richTextValue.currentStyles`, you may need it to check if a certain style is added. <br>
+Also, you can get the current styles using `richTextValue.currentStyles`, you may need it to check if a certain style is added. <br>

 ```kotlin
 var richTextValue by remember { mutableStateOf(RichTextValue()) }